 We maintain a shelf registration statement on Form S-3 with the SEC pursuant to which we may, from time to time, sell up to an aggregate of \$150 million of our common stock, preferred stock, depositary shares, warrants, units or debt securities.
 We have established, and may in the future establish, "at-the-market" offerings pursuant to which we may offer and sell shares of our common stock.
-Sales of securities under the registration statement will result in dilution of our stockholders and could cause our stock price to fall.
+Sales of securities under the registration statement have resulted and will continue to result in dilution of our stockholders, and such sales could cause our stock price to fall.